NREL/REopt-Analysis-Scripts/README.md

 #
 [REopt](https://reopt.nrel.gov/) is a techno-economic decision support model from NREL which is used for optimizing energy systems for buildings, campuses, communities, and microgrids.
-[REopt Lite](https://reopt.nrel.gov/tool) offers any user the capability to perform their own techno-economic analysis, but customizable analysis solutions are also available by reaching out to NREL's REopt team.
-REopt Lite also offers an application programming interface (API).
+[REopt](https://reopt.nrel.gov/tool) offers any user the capability to perform their own techno-economic analysis, but customizable analysis solutions are also available by reaching out to NREL's REopt team.
+REopt also offers an application programming interface (API).
 This is a guide to use REopt’s Application Programming Interface for running REopt analysis programmatically.

-**Detailed documentation of REopt Lite API is available in [this repository's wiki](https://github.com/NREL/REopt-API-Analysis/wiki).**
+**Detailed documentation of REopt API is available in [this repository's wiki](https://github.com/NREL/REopt-API-Analysis/wiki).**

 This repository includes example scripts and notebooks for calling the API.